Simar98/URL-Inspector-extension/README.md

-URL Inspector - Firefox Extension
+# URL Inspector - Firefox Extension

-URL Inspector is a Firefox extension that scans webpages for embedded URLs and endpoints, detecting potential vulnerabilities like Open Redirects, XSS, and SQL Injection.
-Ideal for developers and security enthusiasts, it provides a quick way to analyze and save URLs.
+URL Inspector is a Firefox extension that scans webpages for embedded URLs and endpoints, detecting potential security vulnerabilities such as Open Redirects, XSS, and SQL Injection.
+It provides an easy-to-use interface to view, copy, and download the scanned URLs for further analysis.

-Features
+## Features
-Scan all URLs and endpoints on a webpage.
+- Scan all URLs and endpoints on a webpage.

-Detect vulnerabilities in URLs.
+- Detect potential vulnerabilities in URLs.

-Copy or download URLs for further analysis.
+- Copy or download the list of URLs.

-Simple, dark-themed interface.

-How to Use
-Install the extension (or load it via about:debugging).
+- Dark-themed, user-friendly interface.

+## Installation
+1. Clone this repository.
+2. Open Firefox and go to `about:debugging`.
+3. Click "Load Temporary Add-on" and select the `manifest.json` file from this repository.

+## Usage
-Navigate to any webpage.
+1. Navigate to any webpage.

-Click the URL Inspector icon in the toolbar.
+2. Click the URL Inspector icon in the toolbar.

-View scanned URLs and vulnerabilities.
+3. View the scanned URLs and detected vulnerabilities.

-Copy or download the results.
+4. Use the "Copy URLs" or "Download URLs" buttons to save the results.

-Why Use URL Inspector?
-Developers: Debug and analyze URLs in web apps.

-Security Researchers: Identify vulnerabilities for testing.

-Everyone: Explore URLs on any webpage.

-Installation
-Clone this repository.

-Open Firefox and go to about:debugging.

-Click "Load Temporary Add-on" and select the manifest.json file.

-Contributing
+## Contributing
 Contributions are welcome!
-Open an issue or submit a pull request.
+Please open an issue or submit a pull request for any improvements or bug fixes.

-License
+## License
-MIT License.
-See LICENSE for details.
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.